jiyadkhan10/Customized-Grading-System-For-The-University/README.md

 # Note

-Write a 1 pager report to explain how your code works.
+Write a one pager report to explain how your code works.
 Mention your strategy used for the functionality implemented. <br />
 The Description.pdf contains the detailed description of this repository.<br />